 Building and Room KeysGenerally, keys to buildings and classrooms are not issued to adjunct faculty.
 If a classroom is locked, UTC Safety and Security should be contacted at 425- 4357.
 Continuing problems with locked rooms should be reported to the department head.

-Class RollsClass rolls are available through the Banner system after training or by logging into UTC Online (Blackboard), clicking on the "Control Panel" link, then the "List/Modify Users" link and clicking search.
+Class RollsClass rolls are available through the Banner system after training or by logging into UTC Learn (Blackboard), clicking on the "Control Panel" link, then the "List/Modify Users" link and clicking search.
 Roll books should not be finalized until after the drop/add date.
 This usually occurs during the third week of the semester.
 Please check your final class rolls carefully.

 GradebooksFaculty are expected to keep a written record of how students are progressing through a course.
 The usual ways of dong this are either through the use of a paper notebook with each student's name and scores on assignments or by using a computer program to keep track of this information.
 If you want to use a computer program based gradebook, you have several choices.
 You may use the gradebook feature within the online course delivery system, Blackboard.
 It already has your student's names listed and can securely store this information.
 Backups are created by the IT staff to guard against data loss.
 You may also choose to use a spreadsheet program, such as MS Excel, to create an electronic gradebook.

 At the beginning of the semester faculty members should outline their class attendance